pachiclana/aimharderbot/README.md

 # FitBot

-Python script to automate your booking sessions in [aimharder.com](http://aimharder.com) platform
+Python script to automate your booking sessions in [aimharder.com](http://aimharder.com) platform.
+The docker container is ready to run in Raspberry Pi 3b+

 ## Usage